commotum/intro2agi/ECE-401/02 - Synthesis/Checkin 2/approaches.md

 ### Conclusion
 The combination of program synthesis and transduction represents the leading paradigm for ARC-AGI, leveraging their complementary strengths to achieve superior task coverage.
 Future progress will likely depend on further refining the integration of these methods.

+# Our Approach

+"It is easier to learn calculus than to discover it."
+"It is much easier to learn calculus than it is to discover calculus."

+Node 1:
+Sensory Neural-Network
+- Input: image
+- Output 1: description of the image
+- Output 2: code to generate the image

+Node 2:
+Verifier
+- Input 1: original image
+- Input 2: generated image
+- Output 1: description of difference between the two images